kay-han/building-blog/README.md

 A team blog is a blog service which includes functions below:

 1. Timeline showing recent posts
+2. A snippet for each post on timeline
-2. Sign-Up
+3. Sign-Up
-3. Login
+4. Login
-4. Add, update or delete their own post by an authenticated user
+5. Add, update or delete their own post by an authenticated user
-5. Like/Dislike post
+6. Like/Dislike post
-6. Change password
+7. Change password

 # The project has two basic apps:
 Teamblog (A blog shows recent posts in the timeline)<br>